GrabzIt/grabzit/plugins/javascript/link-preview/readme.txt

 To add the preview ability to a link simply add the "grabzit-preview" class to the link.
 This will then be read automatically and a preview generated.

-You do not make any other configurations than that, however you can specify all of the general, image and animated GIF parameters found here: http://grabz.it/api/javascript/parameters.aspx in the options object.
+You do not have to set any other configurations options than that, however you can specify all of the general, image and animated GIF parameters found here: http://grabz.it/api/javascript/parameters.aspx in the options object.
 For instance if you wanted to set the width and height to be 256 x 200 you could do this like so: